PranayVJain/food-truck-backend/README.md

 for all the available lunch options provided by food trucks.
 It allows the admin to add and edit the food trucks while the users can list the food trucks on any given day.

+# Requirements
+1. Data entry of the food trucks for each day.
+2. Each food truck only needs a name and a date, not a location.
+3. Editing food trucks if we have a typo.
+4. Listing today’s Food trucks.

 ## REST API

 ### Add a new food truck